russellromney/brain-plasma/README.md

 **Current Drawbacks**

 1. Limited to Arrow-serializable objects.
 This includes Pandas, NumPy, TensorFlow, all built-in Python objects, and many more.
 However, some things will not be supported.
 Check before using.
+2. Slows down (to dozens or hundreds of milliseconds per transaction) with many objects, specifically large objects.
+Best used for fewer than 500 objects, mostly large.
+Other tech has better solutions for many small objects.

 ## Testing